HemalR/mediref-desktop/readme.md

 - https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-releases-in-a-repository

 1. Ensure that package.json new updated version SemVer is higher than the version on Github
-2. Draft a new release on Github (not sure this is needed or if it happens automatically based on the package.json version number from 1 above)
+2. (Optional) Draft a new release on Github (if skipped, step 1 and 3 will automatically create one)
 3. `npm run pub` - `electron-builder --mac --win --x64 --ia32 -p always`
 4. Release when ready